orionfollett/learn-code/README.md

 Git uses the terminal.

-To first get the repo:
+To first get the repo paste this command into your terminal:

 ```console
 git clone https://github.com/orionfollett/learn-code.git